fakoua/Rest.msc/README.md

 ### Data Format

-**Rest.msc** REST API prodides XML and JSON as data format.
+**Rest.msc** REST API provides XML and JSON as data format.
 The default data format is XML.
 To get a JSON result, please add “Accept application/json” to the request header.
 If you want to create a resource with JSON data format, please add “Content-Type: application/json“.